Who we are

 ‘When we received the Nobel Peace Prize in 1999, MSF did not have the medicines we needed to carry out our lifesaving work.
 So we decided to dedicate a portion of the funds received to launch a brand-new model of R&D. Four years later, DNDi was born.’

-Dr Bernard Pécoul, Former MSF France General Director, now DNDi Executive Director
+Dr Bernard Pécoul, Former MSF France General Director, Founder of DNDi

 Get our latest news, personal stories, research articles, and job opportunities.